mkhare/tunnelpi/README.md

 Requirements:

 1. MongoDB should be running at its default port.
-You can change the port number or DB URL in config.js file in config directory of project.
+You can change the port number or DB URL in config.js file in config directory of configserver project.